t-firmware-section/pbctf2023_writeups/decompressme-2.md

 We got some really rough sounding Rickroll !

 ## Improving the quality
 Using the plethora of audio tools in Audacity media player we were able to isolate the speech over all the noise and background music and get the flag!
+We tried different methods like equalizing the sound, compressing the sound and etc. After playing with those methods, we were able to make the sound cleared enough and we heard "Romeo, Yankee" and etc. and we were able to retrieve the flag.